Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/ruffle_rs](https://addons.mozilla.org/en-US/firefox/addon/ruffle_rs)

-*This step will restore the possibility to play flash content on your browser*
+*This step will restore the possibility to play flash content on your browser.*

 ***Enjoy the freedom of internet!***